oracle-livelabs/apex/apex-professional-hol15/approval-management.md

    Note: The steps to create and populate the table EMPLOYEE_DETAIL are shared in TASK 2.
 Ensure that you have that table created and populated before running the commands below.

-   Add a new column HR_MGR (HR Manager) to the existing Employee table EMPLOYEE_DETAILS and update the existing Employee records as shown below:
+   Add a new column HR\_MGR (HR Manager) to the existing Employee table EMPLOYEE\_DETAILS and update the existing Employee records as shown below:
     ```
     <copy>
     insert into EMPLOYEE_DETAILS(empno, emp_name) values (50, 'SOPHIE');

     insert into EMPLOYEE_DETAILS(empno, emp_name) values (60, 'ROBIN');

-     alter table "EMPLOYEE_DETAILS" add "HR_MGR" VARCHAR2(10);
+    Alter table "EMPLOYEE_DETAILS" add "HR_MGR" VARCHAR2(10);

-     update EMPLOYEE_DETAILS set HR_MGR = 'SOPHIE' where EMPNO in  (10,20);
+    Update EMPLOYEE_DETAILS set HR_MGR = 'SOPHIE' where EMPNO in  (10,20);

-     update EMPLOYEE_DETAILS set HR_MGR = 'ROBIN' where EMPNO in  (30,40);
+    Update EMPLOYEE_DETAILS set HR_MGR = 'ROBIN' where EMPNO in  (30,40);
     </copy>
     ```

     ![SQL Commands](./images/sql-commands.png " ")

     NOTE: Don't forget to create 2 Users, SOPHIE and ROBIN, using the  Manage Users And Groups menu option under Workspace Administration as done in TASK 6.

 ## Task 9: Updating Expense Request Task Definition
 We will further extend the Expense Tracker Application to see how tasks could be assigned to multiple potential owners and then explore possible actions(Request Information / Delegate / Release) that these potential owners perform on the task.